rlamug/Capstone_FinalProject-rlamug/README.md

 ###### Class
 [blackjack.h lines 1-29] (/blackjack.h#L1)
-I used a class with both private and public
+I used a class with both public members only.
+Didn't find the use for private members unless I implemented an array for a deck of card, but I couldn't figure out how.